Tightness of Liouville first passage percolation for $\gamma \in (0,2)$: Description and comparison of approximations

 for a smooth nonnegative bump function $k$, radially symmetric and with compact support.
 Up to a change of variable in $t$, the difference is essentially replacing $p_1$ by $k$.
-Fields are normalized in such a way that $\E ( \phi_{0}(x) \phi_{0}(y) ) = - \log |x-y| + g(x,y)$ with $g$ continuous.
+Both fields are normalized in such a way that $\E ( \phi_{0}(x) \phi_{0}(y) ) = - \log |x-y| + g(x,y)$ with $g$ continuous (see e.g. Section 2 in \cite{DF18}): this is the reason for the factor $\sqrt{\pi}$ in \eqref{Def:PhiDelta}.